dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/1-bug-hunt-via-k8s.md

 - This will open all the traces that went through your application... wow!

-As you can see, there are traces with the name "clearCompletedTodos" that just took a couple ms and are not throwing any errors.
+As you can see, there are traces with the name `clearCompletedTodos` that just took a couple ms and are not throwing any errors.
 The response code is 200, but since this is a bug it does not mean the application is working as expected.

 This specific span it was just 2.98ms.
 On the right hand side, you can see the Tracing details, look how much data was captured automatically 🤩.